 Several of these studies have emphasized that the non-state armed groups in Libya had a local or regional grounding when they were founded.
 In a report on armed groups operating in Misrata, McQuinn (2012) draws an overview of local armed groups, focusing on their formation history, their objectives and their leadership structures.
 He distinguishes between four types of armed groups: Revolutionary brigades emerged during the intense months of the regime’s assault on cities like Benghazi and Misrata.
 They were connected to the local social structures and authorities that emerged during the revolution, like the local councils.
 Unregulated brigades are revolutionary brigades who broke away from the authority of the local military council and are operating outside its control.
 Post-revolutionary brigades are local forces that emerged at the end of the fighting to protect locals following the security vacuum.
 This was the case in cities which did not experience sustained fighting during the uprising, like the pro-Qhadafi cities.
 Militias are armed groups involved in criminal networks and violent extremism.
 They lack both the support of the local community and integration with local authorities and are politically and socially isolated.

 Lacher (2011) did an influential study in which he analyzed the local players and power holders on the Libyan political landscape following the revolution.
 He showed that the revolutionary brigades that were formed in Western and Eastern Libya started competing for power and recognition following the liberation of Tripoli.
-Revolutionary brigades with strong ties to tribes and local communities acquired military experience, and wanted to get political power in the transitional period.
+Revolutionary brigades with strong ties to tribes and local communities acquired military experience and wanted to get political power in the transitional period.
 The revolutionary brigades thus shifted from being primarily local fighters to becoming military forces who aimed to dominate the political landscape.

-Pack and Barfi (2012, 5–9) also discussed the local grounding of the groups who rebelled against Qadhafi, using the term militias.
+Pack and Barfi (2012, p.
+5-9) also discussed the local grounding of the groups who rebelled against Qadhafi, using the term militias.
 They claim that the rebellion had long-standing historical roots.
 The tribes in the periphery had a long history of contesting the power of the central authorities, all the way back to Ottoman and Italian rule, and also under Qadhafi.
 After the revolution the Western cities were outside the reach of transitional bodies like the national transitional council.
 Because they lacked protection from central institutions, the local communities assigned the responsibility over political affairs to the militias.
 The local militias had acquired the status as heroes and were given power because of their role in defeating the regime.
 Unlike in the Eastern cities, where power was split between the military and political authorities, political and military power was united under the banner of the militias in the Western cities.

 Quesnay (2013) did an empirical study of the local dynamics surrounding those he called insurgents, based on fieldwork in the key revolutionary cities Mis-rata, Benghazi and Zintan.
 He focused on the perception and objectives of the individuals who were engaged in fighting against the regime, and their interaction with other social groups.
 According to him the decentralized nature of the revolution shifted power to the local level because the communities in the revolutionary cities could not rely on the central regime.
 Alternative types of local management emerged.
 As the local actors adopted local decision-making processes, the transitional authorities could not penetrate the local level.
 They therefore transferred judicial, political and military responsibilities to the local structures.
 Quesnay shows that the even though the local authorities could manage areas like social aid and security, they were not able to do deal with economic shortages and the lack of many public services.